zekroTJA/yuri/README.md

 ## Setup

 First of all, you need to create a Discord API Bot Application [**here**](http://discordapp.com/developers/applications/me).
-Also, you need to create an OAuth2 Apllication with it by clicking on *"OAuth2"* and add a redirect to `yourserveraddress/authorize`
+Also, you need to create an OAuth2 application with it by clicking on *"OAuth2"* and add a redirect to `<serveraddress>/authorize` (i.e. `http://zekro.de:6612/authorize`).
+It is verry important that the `<serveraddress>` is exactly the same as configured in the `config.json`!

 Now, you have **2 options** for self-hosting yuri: